soumyajitghosh22/Valentine/README.md

 # Contributions
 - A french & thai version of the above have been added to the site.
 Use the language selecter :D
-- All thanks to [YidirK](https://github.com/YidirK) for the french translation.
-- All thanks to [RayeMilk](https://github.com/RayeMilk) for the thai translation.
+- All thanks to [Ayush](https://github.com/Aayush-683/will-you-be-my-valentine/commits?author=Aayush-683)) for the this page.